Central Beaverton NEIGHBORHOOD

-- First Monday of the month with some exceptions due to holidays
+- 7:00 pm, First Monday of the month with some exceptions due to holidays.
+Visit the City Calendar to upcoming meeting dates: Calendar

 - Annual Elections (Board Members, Chair, Vice-Chair, Recorder, Treasurer, and BCCI representative) held in October.